kachick/chawan/readme.md

-# twt - a web browser in your terminal
+# chawan - a web browser in your terminal

 ## What is this?